cloud-native-toolkit/automation-solutions/boms/software/turbonomic/README.md

 ### Install IasCable

-To install the latest version of [iascable](https://github.com/cloud-native-toolkit/iascable/blob/main/README.md) into `/usr/local/bin`, run the following:
+First you will need to install the latest version of [iascable](https://github.com/cloud-native-toolkit/iascable/blob/main/README.md) into your `/usr/local/bin` folder, you can do this by running the following cli command.
+This tools converts BOMs into automation.

 ```shell
 curl -sL https://raw.githubusercontent.com/cloud-native-toolkit/iascable/main/install.sh | sh
 ```
 ### Generate Command

+To generate from a BOM , clone this repository onto your machines or trusted environment.
+You will create and `automation` folder to store the output of the generation.
+Use the the following commands.

-To generate from this cloned repository to a folder called `boms` in your root directory use the following command.
-We are assuming you have installed `brew` for MacOS at this point.
+> We assuming you have installed [brew]() for MacOS at this point

+Run the following commands to turn the BOM into Automation.

 ```shell
 brew install tree